 - If you learn to drive in an automatic, you are only eligible to drive an automatic in the UK, whereas if you learn to drive in a manual vehicle, you are permitted to drive either a manual or an automatic.

 Ultimately it all comes down to your own priorities and the type of driving you do.
 Consider which factors from control, cost and convenience are most important to you, and this will help you to decide whether a manual or an automatic is the best choice for you.
 Our professional advisers at GO Vauxhall are on hand to give you any advice you need on which type of transmission would work best for you.
-Phone us or call in to one of our GoOVauxhall showrooms in London, the South East and the Midlands for more information about manual versus automatic transmission.
+Phone us or call in to one of our GoOVauxhall showrooms in London, the South East for more information about manual versus automatic transmission.